mvanthoor/rustic/docs/build.md

 https://www.rust-lang.org/tools/install

-In Linux the rest of the build requirements (Bash, make, strip) are already installed by default.
+In Linux the rest of the build requirements are already installed by default.
 You can test this using the following commands:

 ```
 $ bash --version
-$ make --version
 $ strip --version
 ```